cloud8421/oredev-genstage-demo/README.md

 #### Step 4 - see how the system is affected

-You can call `Oredev.Change.Supervisor.healthcheck("oredev")` to see the pending message count for consumers and subscribers.
+You can call `Oredev.Changes.Supervisor.healthcheck("oredev")` to see the pending message count for consumers and subscribers.